TheRotze/crop_planner/readme.md

 (int) sell price = base price * (1 + (quality * 0.25))
 </pre>

 *Note: some items have sell/buy prices that deviate from this formula.
-These values may be hard-coded into the game.*
+These values are likely hard-coded into the game.*

 ---